8 XA Candy cars POLICE falcon GT HO's

 TRAFFIC DEPARTMENT

 Through the year a number of changesas a result of the St. Johnston recommendations were put into effect.
-The number of
+The number of people killed in road

 accidents showed a decrease for thesecond year in succession, and revenue